Imagine that your house is on fire.

-These conflicts were in the public consciousness between 1848 and 1850, and would all be gathered together to become the questions that the Compromise attempted to answer.
+These conflicts were in the public consciousness between 1848 and 1850, and would all be gathered together to become the questions that the Compromise of 1850 attempted to answer.
 The representatives of both sides were fighting to produce the results that their supporters wanted — amongst divisions that were based almost entirely along regional divides.

 The North/South Divide

 The core of the divide between the North and South in 1850 had to do with slavery, but, in reality, the two regions could not have been more different.

 The North had larger cities and seaports, high population density, and higher diversity among jobs and people.
 It was industrializing rapidly, connecting via railroads, and adapting a free labor system that was bringing great prosperity

 The South, on the other hand, remained dependent on labor-intensive cash-crop farming, mainly of cotton and tobacco.
 The best land was held by a small group of wealthy plantation owners, and they made their profit using slave labor.